 Tip #2: Be honest and give a complete answer

-Although I like lots of things about my career, I become greatly delighted to see my learners really excited and overjoyed after learning something new.
+Although I like many things about my career, I become greatly delighted to see my learners excited and overjoyed after learning something new.
 I love to see them become very happy when they can do new things for the first time.
-I become very fulfilled when my students get excited because of learning new things.
+I become very fulfilled when my students get excited by learning new things.

-16. What Kind of Strategies and Mind-Set is Required for This Role?
+16. What Kind of Strategies and Mind-Set are Required for This Role?
 Explain With Example

 Here, the interviewer wants to assess whether you understand the strategies and outlook that can make you successful in this role.